-Thorner C of E Primary School has been part of Elevate Multi Academy Trust from July 2018 and is happy to be part of the educational vision of the Trust, whilst retaining their own strong identity.
+Thorner C of E Primary School has been part of Elevate Multi Academy Trust from July 2018 and is happy to be part of the educational vision of the Trust, whilst retaining it's own strong identity.

 - To ensure clarity of vision, ethos and strategic direction.

-- To oversee the financial performance of the academy and make sure its money is well spent.
+- To oversee the financial performance of the Academy and make sure its money is well spent.

 Chair of Governors: Dawn Scargill

 Contact: firstname.lastname@example.org or Thorner C of E Primary School Kirkhills, Thorner, Leeds LS14 3JD